inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 as this could impair the quality of the output obtained from CNMFe.
 Below is an example showing the effect of relaxing the initialization criteria.
-Some cells visible in the field of view were missed when using a minimum pixel correlation of 0.8 and a peak-to-noise ratio of 10 (left), but were identified when relaxing the initialization criteria (right).
+Some cells visible in the field of view were missed when using a minimum pixel correlation of 0.8 and a minimum peak-to-noise ratio of 10 (left), but were identified when relaxing the initialization criteria (right).

 ![Missing Cells](../img/missing_cells.png?raw=true "Missing Cells")